The 32D 'Red Arrow' Veteran Association

 which was leading the column, made rapid progress.
 They encountered enemy

 troops almost at once, but fought their way through the Bois Pommepre and part way up a hill called the Cote de Mont.
-A combat liaison group on the right, which was there to maintain
+A

-contact with the French Colonials, advanced even farther.
+French Colonials, advanced even farther.

 At about this time the fog lifted